 Designers who create knitted or sewn garments often face the added challenge of finding and hiring models for photo shoots.
-It can be tough to find a model that has the right look, is experienced and at ease in front of the camera, while also affordable enough to hire on a modest budget.
+It can be tough to find a model that has the right look, is experienced and at ease in front of the camera, while also being affordable enough to hire on a modest budget.

 The first, and perhaps least expensive, option is to hire a friend or family member.
 Photographer Gale Zucker often hires “real people” to model for shoots she’s doing with knitwear designers.